NatureBase/MySecrets/README.md

 ### Technologies and Frameworks

-Currently, I am hosting this project on Heroku, you can access it via this link http://wesecrets.herokuapp.com , and for frameworks I am using is Bootstrap 5 for simple UI design and also Font Awesome to get the free icons.
+Currently, I am hosting this project on Heroku (only until the end of November), you can access it via this link http://wesecrets.herokuapp.com , and for frameworks I am using is Bootstrap 5 for simple UI design and also Font Awesome to get the free icons.

 ### License